Synology Logo Image

 Synology has a custom version of Docker that will allow a user to virtualize any of hundreds of applications.
 I successfully used it to run a Pi-Hole.
 Docker is a single click installation but you will need to configure.
 Please reference the Docker and Pi-Hole sections found on this page for separate mini-reviews of these apps.

 This simple app runs under Synology Docker Container manager and is used to monitor the performance of the NAS.
 It has the capability to monitor CPU usage, network bandwidth, and memory usage in real time.
 It is somewhat similar to using the performance monitor within Windows.
 It's something that you would only use for occaisional monitoring or troubleshooting and not leave it running 24/7.
 On the downside, it does NOT monitor disk activity.
 The app duplicates the Resource Monitor thats already a part of the DSM software.
+I did not see a good reason to keep it runnning.

 This NAS is capabable of running a Proxy server.
 The app itself installs with a single click and has very little configuration.
 However, you will need to edit your DHCP server to make use of the Proxy.
+This may not be a feature of whatever DHCP service you happen to be using.

 return to home page